bridgetu/web-dev-hw/project-3/readme.md

 ![a flower with love: page example 1](./images/book_page_1.jpg)
 ![a flower with love: page example 1](./images/book_page_2.jpg)
 ![a flower with love: page example 1](./images/book_page_3.jpg)

+---
+## MY FINAL THOUGHTS ON PROJECT 3

+### This project presented me with many challenges.
+However, the outcome was so much more rewarding than our previous projects.
+The introduction of CSS allowed much more room for creative freedom.
+This felt good!
+My sight looks a little basic, a little blocky, a little flat... but it took on this sort of retro aesthetic that I think echo's the look of my chosen book (published in 1973).
+I enjoyed being able to integrate original graphics through the creation of a simple logo.